 He worked for five newspapers – The Hickory Daily Record (twice), The Lenoir News-Topic, The Gaston Gazette, The Charlotte Observer and The Salisbury Post – in a career spanning nearly 42 years.
 He’s written and reported on high school sports in North Carolina in six different decades (70s, 80s, 90s, 2000s, 2010s and 2020), and continues that.

-He was a staff sportswriter at The Record (five years) and The Charlotte Observer (just shy of 14 years), assistant sports editor at The Gaston Gazette and Sports Editor at the News-Topic (at age 21) and at The Salisbury Post before returning to The Record as sports editor in 1997.
+He was a staff sportswriter at The Record (five years) and The Charlotte Observer (just shy of 14 years), assistant sports editor at The Gaston Gazette and Sports Editor at the News-Topic (at age 20) and The Salisbury Post ‘s sports editor before returning to The Record as sports editor in 1997.

-Hobbs was sports editor in Hickory for 19 years and then an assistant editor who also continued to supervise the sports department, and was the newspaper’s editor for three months before being a “reduction in force” in February 2017 after nearly 20 years there.
-He launched HobbsDailyReport.com on April 1, 2017 and the site has attracted more than 700,000 page views as of mid-March of 2020.
+Hobbs was sports editor in Hickory for 19 years , then an assistant editor who also continued to supervise the sports department, and was the newspaper’s editor for three months before being a “reduction in force” in February 2017 after nearly 20 years there.
+He launched HobbsDailyReport.com on April 1, 2017 and the site has attracted more than 2 million page views since launching.